 4.2.5.7 Group related data rate policy control

-When an Npcf_SMPolicyControl_Delete request is received, the PCF may apply group data rate control as described in clause 4.2.6.9.
+When a Npcf_SMPolicyControl_Delete request is received, the PCF may apply group data rate policy control as defined in clause 4.2.6.9.

 * * * * Next changes * * * *

-4.2.6.2.23 Policy Decision for AF requested QoS for a UE or group of UEs not identified by a UE address
+4.2.6.2.23 Policy Decision for AF requested QoS for a target UE or group of UE(s) not identified by UE address(es)

-When the AF requested QoS for a UE or group UE(s), the requested QoS data may be either provisioned by the AF/NEF to the TSCTSCF, and later to the PCF for the related active PDU sessions, as specified in 3GPP TS 29.565 [53] and 3GPP TS 29.514 [17], or stored by the AF/NEF at the UDR and later retrieved by the PCF for the related active PDU sessions, as defined in 3GPP TS 29.519 [15].
+When the AF requested QoS for a UE or group UE(s), the requested QoS data may be either provisioned by the AF/NEF to the TSCTSCF, and later to the PCF for the related active PDU session(s), as specified in 3GPP TS 29.565 [53] and 3GPP TS 29.514 [17], or stored by the AF/NEF at the UDR and later retrieved by the PCF for the related active PDU session(s), as defined in 3GPP TS 29.519 [15].

-When the PCF needs to make Policy Decision(s) and derive PCC Rule(s) for a PDU session corresponding to the concerned UE or group of UE(s), the PCF shall take into consideration the received AF requested QoS data, if applicable, and may provide to the SMF the policy control triggers corresponding to the AF subscribed event(s) as defined in clause 4.2.6.4, or activate/modify/remove PCC rule(s) as defined in clause 4.2.3.2.
+When the PCF needs to make Policy Decision(s) and derive PCC Rule(s) for a PDU session corresponding to the concerned UE or group of UE(s), the PCF shall take into consideration the received AF requested QoS data, if applicable, and may provide to the SMF the policy control trigger(s) corresponding to the AF subscribed event(s) as defined in clause 4.2.6.4, or activate/modify/remove PCC rule(s) as defined in clause 4.2.3.2.

-When the SMF notifies the PCF about a met policy control request trigger corresponding to the AF subscribed event(s), the PCF may notify either the TSCTSF or the AF/NEF, as defined in 3GPP TS 29.514 [17], based on whether the requested QoS data was provisioned via the TSCTSF or the UDR.
+When the SMF notifies the PCF about the met policy control request trigger(s) corresponding to the AF subscribed event(s), the PCF may notify either the TSCTSF or the AF/NEF, as defined in 3GPP TS 29.514 [17], based on whether the requested QoS data was provisioned via the TSCTSF or the UDR.

 * * * * Next changes * * * *